Am I a carer?

 - Feel more confident

 - Be allowed to ‘have your say’ and feel your views are taken into account

 Together, you can then decide what kind of information or support might suit you best and review things as you go along.
 This could include:

-- Help to access a Carers Assessment to see if there’s any help that you might be entitled to
+- Help to access an Adult Carer Support Plan to see if there’s any help that you might be entitled to

 - Help with writing letters and filling in forms; or accompanying you to meetings

 - Help to access welfare benefits and grants

 - Help to access a short break